redpanda-data/connect/docs/processors/README.md

 metadata:
   key: example
   operator: set
+  parts: []
   value: ${!hostname}
 ```

 Performs operations on the metadata of a message.
 Metadata are key/value pairs
-that are associated with a message within a Benthos pipeline.
-Message batches
+that are associated with message parts of a batch.
+Metadata values can be
-usually carry the metadata of the last message to be added.
-Metadata values can
-be referred to using configuration
+referred to using configuration
 [interpolation functions](../config_interpolation.md#metadata),
 which allow you to set fields in certain outputs using these dynamic values.

-This processor will interpolate functions within the 'value' field, you can find
+This processor will interpolate functions within the `value` field,
-a list of functions [here](../config_interpolation.md#functions).
-This allows
+you can find a list of functions [here](../config_interpolation.md#functions).
-you to set the contents of a metadata field using values taken from the message
+This allows you to set the contents of a metadata field using values taken from
-payload.
+the message payload.

 ### Operations